-(1) Includes fees associated with the annual Board service retainer, attendance at committee meetings and chairing a Board committee.
+(1) Includes fees associated with the annual Board service retainer, attendance at committee meetings (through May 18, 2018, when we amended our director compensation policy to eliminate committee meeting attendance fees) and chairing a Board committee.
 Our non-employee directors may elect to receive shares of our common stock in lieu of cash payments (in like amounts).
 We reflect these "stock in lieu of cash" payments under the column titled "Fees Earned or Paid in Cash," and not under the "Stock Awards" column.

-(2) This represents the grant date fair value under Financial Accounting Standards Board, Accounting Standards Codification ("ASC"), Topic 718, Stock Compensation, of all restricted stock units granted to the directors during 2016.
-See also Note 2 "Significant Accounting Policies" and Note 12 "Employee Benefit Plans" to our consolidated financial statements as reported in our Annual Report on Form 10-K for the fiscal year ended December 31, 2016 for a discussion of the valuation of our stock awards.
+(2) This represents the grant date fair value under Financial Accounting Standards Board, Accounting Standards Codification ("ASC"), Topic 718, Stock Compensation, of all restricted stock units granted to the directors during 2018.
+See also Note 2 "Significant Accounting Policies" and Note 13 "Employee Benefit Plans" to our consolidated financial statements as reported in our Annual Report on Form 10-K for the fiscal year ended December 31, 2018 for a discussion of the valuation of our stock awards.

-(3) Each of Ms. Reynolds, Dr. Tyson and Messrs.
-Boze, Feeny, Freeman, Jenny, Lopez, Malek and Wirta was awarded 5,230 restricted stock units pursuant to our director compensation policy, valued at the fair market value of our common stock of \$28.68 per share on the award date of May 13, 2016.
+(3) Each of Ms. Cobert, Reynolds and Dr. Tyson and Messrs.
+Boze, Feeny, Jenny, Lopez, Wirta and Yajnik was awarded 4,216 restricted stock units pursuant to our director compensation policy, valued at the fair market value of our common stock of \$47.43 per share on the award date of May 18, 2018.